zkmopro/mopro/docs/docs/adapters/circom.md

 function for you given the circuit name.
 You can read more about the `witness!` macro [here](https://github.com/vimwitch/rust-witness).

-To use it, you must add first add the `rust-witness` crate to your `Cargo.toml` regular and build dependencies:
+To use it, you must first add the `rust-witness` crate to your `Cargo.toml` regular and build dependencies:

 ```toml
 [dependencies]